IamSoo/tl-data-eng-interview/README.md

 ## The Challenge
-We need to download movies related data, do some transformation and insert the result into the db.
-Then any BI/analytics tool can extract those data to show it in beautiful charts.
+We need to download movies related data, do some transformations and insert the result into the db.
+Then any BI/analytics tool can extract those data and show it in beautiful charts.
 This should also be reproducible and automated.
 The problem we are solving with this assignment are:

 * Orchestration : *We need to run the job as a scheduled task, so a cron job or a tool with cron feature has to be used.*
-* Transformation(Processing): *Data will be huge so good language with efficient libraries has to be used.*
+* Transformation(Processing): *Data will be huge so good language, a good tool with efficient libraries has to be used.*
 * Storage: *The dump and csv files are pretty big a good approach should be taken to store and process them .*

 ## The Design